 The SEC allows us to "incorporate by reference" certain information we file with the SEC.
 This means we can disclose important information to you without actually including the specific information in this prospectus supplement or the accompanying base prospectus by referring to those documents.
 The information incorporated by reference is an important part of this prospectus supplement and the accompanying base prospectus.
-If information in an incorporated document conflicts with information in another incorporated document, you should rely on the most recent incorporated document.
+If information in an incorporated document, you should rely on the most recent incorporated document.